Taylor Family papers

 - Taylor, Hubert Richie (Author, Person)

 Standard Federal Copyright Law apply (U.S. Title 17).

 George Washington Taylor (1803-1891) was the son of Jacob and Elizabeth Richards Taylor.
 He was appointed a delegate to the World’s Peace Conference in 1850.
-He was an agent of Friend’s Bible Association, a publishing agent of The Friend, and he had a store that sold Free Labor goods.
+He was an agent of Friend’s Bible Association, a publishing agent of The Friend, and had a store that sold Free Labor goods.
 He supported the abolition of slavery and the temperance movement.
 Taylor was the publisher of the journal The Non-Slaveholder and a peace paper The Citizen of the World.
-He was married 3 times, first to Ruth Leeds, then Elizabeth Burton and then Elizabeth Sykes.
+He was married 3 times, first to Ruth Leeds, then Elizabeth Burton, and then Elizabeth Sykes.
 Information primarily from the Dictionary of Quaker Biography.